 Ruth McIntire Memorial Lending Library

 One of the founding members of the Guild, Ruth McIntire donated many of her books and patterns so members of the Guild would have access to them.
 After her passing, we received many more donations.
-We are happy to honor Ruth and share her love of quilting with you.
-Make your choice of a book or pattern you would like and it will be available for pickup at the next Guild meeting.
-You then return it at the next meeting so someone else can have access to them.
+We are happy to honor Ruth and share her love of quilting.
+As a member, you can select a book or pattern to use for 1 month, picking it up at a Guild meeting and then returning it at the next meeting.